vapor/docs/3.0/docs/routing/getting-started.md

 This package is included with Vapor and exported by default.
 You will have access to all `Routing` APIs when you import `Vapor`.

 !!! tip
     If you use Vapor, most of Routing's APIs will be wrapped by more convenient methods.
-See [Vapor &rarr; Routing](../vapor/routing.md) for more information.
+See [Getting Started &rarr; Routing](../getting-started/routing.md) for more information.

 ```swift
 import Vapor